 Tests

 The potential hazards posed by certain types of wastes are not yet fully documented; tests to define quantitatively these hazards do not exist.
 Further research is necessary in order to develop means to characterise potential hazards posed to human health and the environment by these wastes.
 Standardised tests have been derived with respect to pure substances and materials.
 Many countries have developed national tests which can be applied to materials listed in Annex I, in order to decide if these materials exhibit any of the characteristics listed in this Annex.

-ANNEX V
+ANNEX IV

 DISPOSAL OPERATIONS